Depression

 Depression can be viewed as an inevitable stage of adjustment following brain injury.
 Going through a period of depression can be viewed as a sign of progress and moving forward.

-Tips to cope with depression.
+Tips for coping with depression.

 1. Talk about how you feel to your friends, family or a counsellor.